 In the best-case scenario, you and your client talked about their future office needs when they moved into their current space.
 If they did, they’d probably have more options available to them.

-2. Take a closer look at their current space.
+2. Take a closer look at their current office space Ann Arbor.

 Some clients don’t need a new location; they need to make better use of the space they have.
 This is where a professional designer or architect can come in handy.
 By rethinking the floorplan, they can come up with creative uses of the space that can be far more efficient than your client’s current layout.